October 4, 2019

 Report on recent US international tax developments – 4 October 2019

-The United States (US) Government on 1 October released proposed regulations that would limit the impact of the repeal of Internal Revenue Code1 Section 958(b)(4) in determining the controlled foreign corporation (CFC) status of a foreign corporation when applying certain provisions of the Code.
+The United States (US) Government on 1 October released that would limit the impact of the repeal of Internal Revenue Code1 Section 958(b)(4) in determining the controlled foreign corporation (CFC) status of a foreign corporation when applying certain provisions of the Code.
 Before its repeal by the Tax Cuts and Jobs Act, Section 958(b)(4) prevented a US subsidiary from being treated as owning stock in a foreign-owned brother-sister subsidiary for purposes of determining whether the brother-sister foreign subsidiary was a CFC.

 The proposed regulations do not provide broad relief from the repeal of Section 958(b)(4), but instead offer targeted relief by effectively causing select Code provisions to apply as if Section 958(b)(4) had not been repealed.
 The proposed regulations notably would: